tech-learning-collective/tech-learning-collective.github.io/_events/a-dark-web-workshop-by-and-for-femmes-and-allies.md

 This workshop features material from the [Tech Learning Collective's popular "Hacking with Mr. Robot" SEC101 course]({% link _courses/sec101.md %}).
 Tickets are sold on a first-come, first-served basis:

 * $45 - Workshop Ticket
-* $30 - Reduced price Workshop Ticket for queer and femme-identified folx
+* $30 - Reduced price Workshop Ticket for queer and femme folx

 Class space is limited to 25 students!
 Please arrive 5 to 10 minutes early to reserve your seat and purchase your ticket.